-To meet the needs of With vision...
-Based on our values Our shareholders Offering increasing sustainable profitability > Commitment to results Our customers Being leaders in continuous growth and with a multinational presence, offering high-quality products that respect the environment > Customer-oriented> Sustainability Our employees Offering opportunities for professional and personal development > Interest in people > Social responsibility > Integrity Society Contributing positively through a commitment to global citizenship > Integrity
+To meet the needs of With vision Based on our values Our shareholders Offering increasing sustainable profitability > Commitment to results.
+Being leaders in continuous growth and > Customer-oriented.
+Our customers with a multinational presence, offering high-quality products that respect the environment > Sustainability.
+Our employees Offering opportunities for professional and personal development > Interest in people.
+Social responsibilityl.
+Society Contributing positively through a commitment to global citizenship > Integrity.